-- 4.1 In accordance with Section 5(3) of the Act, the following were consulted in order to finalise this policy: - The Chief Officer of Police in Rochdale; - The local Fire Authority; - Public Health Department in Rochdale - Such persons the Licensing Authority considers to be representative of holders of Premises Licences in Rochdale; - Such persons the Licensing Authority considers to be representative of holders of Club Premises Certificates in Rochdale; - Such persons the Licensing Authority considers to be representative of holders of Personal Licences issued in Rochdale; and - Such other persons the Licensing Authority considers to be representative of businesses and residents in Rochdale. - 4.2 A list of the consultees can be found at Appendix A.
+- 4.1 In accordance with Section 5(3) of the Act, the following were consulted in order to finalise this policy: - The Chief Officer of Police in Rochdale; - The local Fire Authority; - Public Health Department Rochdale Borough Council - Such persons the Licensing Authority considers to be representative of holders of Premises' Licences in Rochdale; - Such persons the Licensing Authority considers to be representative of holders of Club Premises' Certificates in Rochdale; - Such persons the Licensing Authority considers to be representative of holders of Personal Licences issued in Rochdale; and - Such other persons the Licensing Authority considers to be representative of businesses and residents in Rochdale. - 4.2 A list of the consultees can be found at Appendix A.

-5.0 THE INTEGRATION OF POLICIES
+5.0 THE INTEGRATION OF POLICIES / STRATEGIC LINKS

 - 5.1 Whilst the overall aim of this Policy is to promote the Licensing Objectives, it is recognised that there are other key Council policies, Government and partnership agency policies in place, which also contribute to the Council Plan.
 This Policy integrates as far as reasonably possible with those strategies/policies, such as: - Crime and Disorder Reduction Strategy - Enforcement Concordat - Alcohol Harm Reduction Strategy - National Drug Strategy & Local treatment Plans - Safer Nightlife - LACORS/TSI Code of Practice on Test Purchasing - Culture and Tourism Strategies - Greater Manchester Local Transport Policy - Rochdale Unitary Development Plan and documents prepared as part of the Local Development Framework - Rochdale Borough current Community Strategy - Rochdale Borough Local Neighbourhood Renewal Strategy - Rochdale Borough Economic Strategy - 5.2 Licensing regulation also forms part of an overall strategy to address issues generated by licensed premises.
 Licensing will work in partnership with other Council departments and agencies with a view to promoting the Licensing Objectives.
-Other controls include: - Planning control; - Positive measures to create safe and attractive town and district centres; - Powers of the Council to designate public areas where the consumption of alcohol is not permitted; - The confiscation of alcohol from adults and children in designated areas; - Police enforcement of disorder and anti-social behaviour; - Prosecution of personal licence holders and staff for selling alcohol to persons who are under age or drunk; - Police powers to close down instantly any licensed premises on the grounds of disorder or likelihood of disorder or excessive noise emanating from the premises; - Powers of the Council under the Environmental Protection Act and Health and Safety at Work Act; - Power of a Responsible Authority, or other person to seek a review of a licence; and - Alcohol misuse and dependency.
+Other controls include: - Planning control; - Positive measures to create safe and attractive town and district centres; - Powers of the Council to designate public areas where the consumption of alcohol is not permitted; - The confiscation of alcohol from adults and children in designated areas; - Police enforcement of disorder and anti-social behaviour; - Prosecution of personal licence holders and staff for selling alcohol to persons who are under age or drunk; - Police powers to close down instantly any licensed premises on the grounds of disorder or likelihood of disorder or excessive noise emanating from the premises; - Powers of the Council under the Environmental Protection Act and Health and Safety at Work Act; - Power of a Responsible Authority, or other person to seek a review of a licence; and - Alcohol misuse and dependency/Reducing alcohol related harm safeguarding, often contributing to parental neglect of children and domestic abuse and violence within families.